Saturday, August 28, 2010

 • Zodynam A spell that can give animal power.

-Why I Use Harry Potter!
+Why I Read Harry Potter Every Year!

-I use great literature like Harry Potter as the cornerstone of my literacy program to build a love of reading and teach the ins and outs of literary elements in a kid friendly way.
+Students will understand settings, characters, plot, theme, mood, antagonist, and protagonist quicker when you tie in a movie clip, theme music, or imagery to build background knowledge and understanding of literary ideas and elements. use great literature like Harry Potter as the cornerstone of my literacy program to build a love of reading and teach the ins and outs of literary elements in a kid-friendly way.
 WHY Harry Potter!
-Students that need to make the greatest gains in reading have a very limited reading vocabulary, and or under exposed to quality literature.
-Most traits of quality reading and comprehending are underdeveloped or nonexistent in at-risk students.
+Students that need to make the greatest gains in reading have a very limited reading vocabulary, and or underexposed to quality literature.
+Most traits of quality reading and comprehending are underdeveloped or nonexistent in at-risk students because of a large language and vocabulary gap.
 Using Harry Potter for book clubs gives me access to the books, but also the great movies, inspirational theme music, and characters with special appeal for kids that face daily adversity.
 In short Harry Potter helps to make reading fun!
 I tell my kids, “If the don’t like reading Harry Potter, you are doing it wrong.”

 Students will understand settings, characters, plot, theme, mood, antagonist, and protagonist faster when you have a movie clip, or theme music to build background knowledge and understanding of literary elements.
-Sean Taylor M.Ed

 Students always have a stronger auditory or spoken vocabulary due in part to exposure to media.
 Using the student’s strengths to build connections to literary elements, in a format kids love, watching movies clips and listening to music makes building background knowledge fast, easy and fun for students.
 Using auditory knowledge to develop areas of vocabulary weakness is one method that helps my students become fluent, excited, erudite readers.
 Students will quickly transition from the cinematic elements to the literary elements using Harry Potter.
 Sean Taylor M.Ed